 I stopped for ice for the on-board cooler.
 At least, thank goodness, I had bought the bottles of water the day before.
 I had also bought handfuls of good-for-you snacks.
 One more stop at Office Depot for ten bright orange folders to hold the ten-page handout and map of Huntsville.

-Unlike my one-day tours where I use the elegant, simple, personal #Quietvox earphones and my own headphone mic, I did not have a method to lecture to my guests.
+Unlike my one-day tours where I use the elegant, simple ,personal #Quietvox earphones and my own headphone mic, I did not have a method to lecture to my guests.
 I stopped by #ChipLooney who runs a music store here in town.
-Of course, it was nearly noon.
+Of course, by then it was nearly noon.
 I had promised to meet Chip at 10 am.
 By now, he had gone to lunch.

 Chip’s assistant helped me buy a small Peavey amplifier.
 He tried to find a lavalier mic.
 When he tried to plug it into the amp, I heard a yelp.
 The plug had given him a healthy shock.
 No lavalier mic for me.
 I would have to use the big, bulky Peavey microphone.